 An area where unsuccessful Personal Trainers tend to fall short is wanting to be very niche-specific.
 While it’s important to know what your ideal client looks like, there is an overlooked value in the ability to be adaptable in numerous health and fitness industry areas.

-CPDs also increases your scope of practice.
-If you were to compare two Personal Trainers side by side and one has a standard Personal Training certificate compared to the other who is proficient in Pilates, Nutrition & Weight Management as well as Behavior Change Coaching, who do you think the potential client will reach out to?
+CPDs also increase your scope of practice.
+If you were to compare two Personal Trainers side by side and one has a standard Personal Training certificate compared to the other who is proficient in Pilates, Nutrition & Weight Management as well as Behaviour Change Coaching, who do you think the potential client will reach out to?